Sub and supercritical stochastic quasi-geostrophic equation: Exponential convergence for

-\th{Remark 6.3.4}For $\alpha>\frac{3}{4}$ we could get a better result following a similar argument as in [R08].
-Namely, there exist $C_{\exp}>0$ and $a>0$ such that
+\begin{Remark} For $\alpha>\frac{3}{4}$, we could get a better result following a similar argument as in \cite{R08}.
+Namely, there exist $C_{\exp }>0$ and $a>0$ such that

 for all $t>0$ and $x_0\in H$.
-Here $P_t$ could be every Markov selection obtained in Theorem B.5 associated to the solution of equation (3.1).
-The reason why $\alpha>\frac{3}{4}$ is needed, is as follows.
+Here, $P_t$ could be every Markov selection obtained in Theorem~\ref{theC.5} associated to the solution of equation (\ref{eq3.1}).
+The reason why $\alpha>\frac{3}{4}$ is needed is as follows.

-As in Theorem 6.1.2, we can prove $P_t$ is $H^s$-strong Feller with $s>3-3\alpha$.
-And for a solution $\theta$ of equation (3.1) starting from $x\in H$, we can only prove that it will enter $H^\alpha$ under (E3).
+As in Theorem~\ref{the6.1.2}, we can prove $P_t$ is $H^s$-strong Feller with $s>3-3\alpha$.
+And for a solution $\theta$ of equation (\ref{eq3.1}) starting from $x\in H$, we can only prove that it will enter $H^\alpha$ under Hypothesis~\ref{hypE.3}.
 If the process $\theta$ enters $H^s$, we can prove that it satisfies the above four conditions.
 Hence, to obtain exponential convergence for every $x\in H$, we need the process starting from $x\in H$ to enter $H^s$.
-Hence we need $3-3\alpha<s\leq\alpha$, i.e. $\alpha>\frac{3}{4}$. .10in \no\textbf{Appendix A} .10in In this Appendix we construct a measurable map associated with the stochastic quasi-geostrophic equation, which will be used in the proof of Section 6.
-This proof is similar as done in [ZZ12, Section 3].
-Here we give it for the reader's convenience.
+Hence, we need $3-3\alpha<s\leq\alpha$, that is, $\alpha>\frac{3}{4}$. \end{Remark}